obtusecanadiangoose/macrosynth/README.md

 turns off all active notes (panic button)

 ## Synth options
+The synth options are applied at note *start*
+That means that holding a note and changing synth parameters **will not do anything**, you have to trigger the note again to hear any changes
+**TODO**: Look at this?
+Does synthio allow the editing of currently playing notes?
 ### 2.0 (Synth page 1)
 ADSR options, since there's only 1 osc at the moment there's not much to configure so I removed sustain.
 **If the notes played in the sequencer sound really plucky (and you don't want that), you have to increase the release a bit since they're only hit for a single clock cycle**